yuhang2685/SpringBoot-RESTful-MySQL/README.md

 # DemoSpringBootRestMySQL
-This demo intends to supply a quick-start template for Spring Boot REST APIs with MySQL.
+This demo intends to supply a quick-start template for a project using Spring Boot REST APIs and MySQL.

 Author: Dr. YUHANG ZHAO